frank-j-kocina/beginner-web-development/README.md

 We want this to be a mutually beneficial internship.
 We hope that you'll add value to our team and come out of this with a huge boost in web development experience.

-## Interactive Web Development Courses

-* [Free Code Camp](https://www.freecodecamp.com) - I went through a few of the lessons and think this is much better than Codecademy.
-This would be great to go through after watching the front end crash course videos to reinforce the concepts there.

 ## Tool Set and Miscellaneous Tech

 ### Integrated Development Environment (IDE)